kevoree-modeling/dsl/README.md

 **WARNING:**
 * An object without index or without any link (directly or not) with an indexed object is **NOT reachable**.
 Thus, it is not possible to recover it.
 (Unless you keep in memory its ID)
 * KMF uses an Hash Indexes.
-So, only the egual operation can be used in a query.
+So, only the equal operation can be used in a query.
 * A class with multiple indexed attribute should be understood as a "multi-column" index.
 In the previous example, the hash is computed from the concatenation of the `prefix` and the `name` of `smartgrid.Meter`.
 Thus, to retrieve the object the exact `prefix` AND exact `name` are required.

 **Functions**: define, like in object-oriented programming, the possible behaviour of classes.